 - Periodic case reviews for children in out-of-home care cover the following content:

-- The entire case plan, Individual Service and Safety Plan (ISSP), of the child.
+- The entire case plan, report to the court, of the child.

 - The safety of the child.